Advance your career and make a difference as a physical therapist assistant.

 The College of Health Science is proud to offer courses that include Extended Reality (XR) learning.
 These experiences provide immersive, hands-on learning that will prepare you for a successful career in the healthcare field.

-Physical Therapy Assistant (PTA) Role
+Physical Therapist Assistant (PTA) Role

 The Physical Therapy Profession